-A small coastal forest remnant (35ha) can be found at the front of the park, as well as areas of low producing grassland and indigenous forest within the plantation forest at the back of the park.
+A small coastal forest remnant (35 hectares) can be found at the front of the park, as well as areas of low producing grassland and indigenous forest within the plantation forest at the back of the park.

-The bush forest block, although small is a valuable piece of vegetation; this value is increased due to its proximity to a larger block of bush of similar composition located adjacent to the park.
-The bush is dominated by tawa and titoki, while the upper slopes are almost pure kohekohe are present in swampy lower areas, kahikatea, pukatea and swamp maire are present.
+The bush forest block, although small is a valuable piece of vegetation.
+This value is increased because of its proximity to a larger block of bush of similar composition located adjacent to the park.
+The bush is dominated by tawa and titoki, while the upper slopes are almost pure kohekohe.
+In swampy lower areas kahikatea, pukatea and swamp maire are present.

-Most importantly this remnant has the last remaining self sustaining population of the rare plant Rhabdothamnus solandri.
-It is an orange flowered shrub, only pollinated by honeyeaters, luckily two appropriate bird species (bellbird and tui) still use this remnant ensuring that population can survive.
-Other plants of significance found within this remnant are referenced in the "Battle Hill Farm Forest Park Resource Statement", available on the GW website.
+Most importantly, this remnant has the last remaining self-sustaining population of the rare plant Rhabdothamnus solandri.
+It is an orange flowered shrub, pollinated only by honeyeaters.
+Luckily two appropriate bird species (bellbird and tui) still use this remnant, ensuring that population can survive.
+Other plants of significance found within this remnant are referenced in the Battle Hill Farm Forest Park Resource Statement, available on the Regional Council web site.